thecsw/mira/README.md

 # MIRA or Meme Investor Reddit Api

+For full documentation, please see the [Godoc page](https://godoc.org/github.com/thecsw/mira)

 MIRA is a Reddit Api Wrapper written in beautiful Go.
 This is a subproject of a bigger project MemeInvestor_bot.